MMS-142-Group-A/group-project-repository/_includes/ecommerce.md

 						     class="ecommerce">
 						<br>
 						<p style="margin-left:2.5em" "margin-right:2.5em" class="text-justify">
                            B2G E-commerce is the transaction of goods and services through E-commerce to federal, state, and local government bodies.
-Examples of such services include Mark 43 where one of their works has the optimization of a police cloud data system and Senseware where their service provides a complete IoT Technology Stack
+Examples of such services include Mark 43 where one of their works has the optimization of a police cloud data system and Senseware where their service provides a complete IoT Technology Stack.
-						   (includes devices, communications, protocols, cloud platform, and applications).
 							</p>
 					</div>
 				</div>